couchbase/build/scripts/jenkins/mobile/ami/README-ENDUSER.md

-Running the Couchbase Mobile AMI
+Running the Couchbase Mobile Sync Gateway / Sync Gateway Accelerator AMI

-## Overview
+## AMI Overview

-The Couchbase Mobile AMI has the following components included:

-* Couchbase Server (single-node)
+The following AMI's are available on the AWS Marketplace:

+1. Sync Gateway 1.4 Community Edition
+1. Sync Gateway 1.4 Enterprise Edition
+1. Sync Gateway Accelerator 1.4 Enterprise Edition

-* Sync Gateway
+## Launch Sync Gateway with in-memory database

-## Quickstart
+The following instructions will work with both Sync Gateway and Sync Gateway Accelerator

 * Choose AMI with the appropriate region
-* Click the "Launch with EC2 console" button
 * Configure Instance Details / Advanced Details
-* Paste the [user-data.sh](https://raw.githubusercontent.com/couchbase/build/master/scripts/jenkins/mobile/ami/user-data.sh) script contents into the text area in Advanced Details
+* Paste the [sg_launch.py](https://raw.githubusercontent.com/couchbase/build/master/scripts/jenkins/mobile/ami/sg_launch.py) script contents into the text area in Advanced Details (the "as-text" radio button should be checked)
-* If you want to run a custom Sync Gateway configuration, you should customize the variables in the Customization section of the user-data.sh script you just pasted.
-You can set the Sync Gateway config to any public URL and will need to update the Couchbase Server bucket name to match what's in your config.
+* Customize the content inside the triple quoted string with they Sync Gateway configuration you want to use: ```"""{"log":["HTTP+","Changes+",...] .. your config file contents goes here .. """```
+* Since this uses the in-memory database (aka "Walrus"), leave the server setting as `"server":"walrus:data",` in the configuration
 * Edit your Security Group to expose port 4984 to Anywhere
+* Launch instance

-## Verify
+### Verify

-* Find the Public DNS entry of the instance you just launched
-* Open `http://<public-ip-of-instance>:4984` in your web browser
-* You should get a 200 OK response with JSON content that has the Sync Gateway version

-## Explore Couchbase Server

-* In the AWS console, find the instance-id of the running instance (eg, i-56b1accd)
+* In the AWS Management Console web UI, go to the **EC2** section and look for the instance you just launched, and click it to show the instance details
-* Edit the Security Group for the running instance to enable access to port `8091`
-* Open `http://<public-ip-of-instance>:8091` in your web browser
-* Login with **Administrator**/**[ec2 instance-id]**
+* Find the public dns name of the instance from the **Public DNS (IPv4)** field: it should look something like **ec2-54-152-154-24.compute-1.amazonaws.com**
+* In your browser, go to **http://<public-dns-name-of-instance>:4984** and it should return JSON content like `{couchdb: "Welcome", ..etc ..`

-## Explore Sync Gateway
+## Launch Sync Gateway + Sync Gateway Accelerator + Couchbase Server

-* See the [Sync Gateway REST API docs](http://developer.couchbase.com/documentation/mobile/1.2/develop/references/sync-gateway/index.html) for more information on using Sync Gateway
-* Install a [Sample App](http://developer.couchbase.com/documentation/mobile/current/develop/samples/samples/index.html) and set it up to Sync it's data with Sync Gateway